 Automated change requests and tasks in Smart IT

-Remedy with Smart IT supports automated change requestsand automated tasks on the universal client and mobile devices.
+Beginning with version 1.5.01, Smart IT supports automated change requestsand automated tasks on the universal client and mobile devices.
 Automated change requests and automated tasks are result of the job created in BMC BladeLogic Automation, and the corresponding automated change request tickets created in BMC Remedy Change Management.
 In Smart IT, users cannot create automated change requests and automated tasks.
 Smart IT is an interface to access, view and edit automated change requests and tasks.
 You do not need additional permissions to access them.

 Every IT organization has two processes in place, Change governance and Change implementation.
 Change implementation performs operations such as, server or application positioning, patch deployment, network configuration, database updates, and so on.
 Change management is responsible for creating change requests, planning and scheduling changes, approving change requests, and so on.
 The two processes must coordinate to successfully execute the change request.